robert-beall/B-APP/docs/design/SDD.md

 ## Database
 [*PostgreSQL*](https://www.postgresql.org/) will be used for the database due to its wide adoption in modern industry and useful features.

+### Security
+Passwords will be encrypted using the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm.
+Passwords will be hashed with a salt directly in postgresql.
+This comes with the advantage of the salt being automatically stored.
+All password hash comparisons will be performed on the database side as well.

 ## Backend
 [*NodeJS*](https://nodejs.org/en) will be used for the backend API, due to its relative simplicity.
 The following will be used for the backend: